jporeilly/Helm/Labs/02 Helm Charts/01 Charts/charts v1.md

 * Uninstall

 ### <font color='red'> 2.1.1 Helm Charts </font>
-in this Lab you will build a Guestbook Helm Chart.
+In this Lab you will build a Guestbook v1 Helm Chart.
-Ensure you're in the correct directory.
+Ensure you're in the correct directory if you're using the integrated terminal.

 create a guestbook directory:
 ```